quixio/quix-docs/docs/blog/posts/stream-processing-glossary.md

 extract, transform, load (ETL), which transforms data before it is loaded.

 ELT puts more responsibility on the data store and less on the source(s) of that data.
-It’s optimized for cases where a lot of diverse data is frequently produced or generated.
+It's optimized for cases where a lot of diverse data is frequently produced or generated.

 ### Event

 An event is an activity of interest.
-It’s a single data point in a stream that represents a value at a specific moment.
+It's a single data point in a stream that represents a value at a specific moment.
 An event includes a **key** , **value** , **timestamp** and optional **metadata** in the form of headers.
 An event might describe car model A (key) traveling at 80 MPH (value) at 12:35 PM